Bilnaa/CodingAnimeRN/README.md

+> **Warning**
+> This is a school project, it's not a personal project every contributor has rights to this code.
 # AniVault

 A React Native application for anime enthusiasts that allows you to track what you like with authentication features.